Analytical Solutions of Open String Field Theory: Marginal deformations

 Note, in particular, that the first order term drops out.
 The power of $\la$, the wedge size and the total $X$ power are correlated.
 This will remain so in calculating any function of $e^\La$ such as its inverse $e^{-\La}$.
 The exact form of $e^{-\La}$ does not correspond to $\la\rightarrow -\la$.
 Explicit calculation gives

 Here we left the wedge size implicit.
-Note that already the second order term has ``the wrong sign'' relative to a $-\la$ assignment, while the forth order term is completely different from the corresponding one in $e^\La$.
+Note that already the second order term has ``the wrong sign'' relative to a $-\la$ assignment, while the fourth order term is completely different from the corresponding one in $e^\La$.
 Calculating the functions $e^{\pm\frac{\La}{2}}$ needed for~(\ref{KOReal}) results in quite complicated expressions and the practical evaluation of a real solution at a given level may turn out to be more complicated than evaluating the recursion relation.
 Nevertheless, one may think of several cases where the closed form of~(\ref{KOReal}) makes it more adequate for calculations than its counterpart.

 We have seen that the explicit form of real solutions is more complicated than that of the non-real solutions in the left and right schemes.
 These solutions are gauge equivalent in the theory without the reality condition.
 One may decide then, to enlarge the gauge orbits of the real solutions, in order to include these ones as well.
-The theory with the reality condition would then contain all the gauge orbits that contain a real representative.
+The theory would then include all the gauge orbits that contain a real representative.
 This procedure does not add any degrees of freedom to the theory with the reality condition, since the added solutions are all gauge equivalent to existing real ones.
-In particular, we do not complexify any component fields, unless they can be reached from a real configuration by a gauge symmetry.
-Thus, it seems that one can safely forget about imposing the reality condition and work with simpler non-real solutions, provided that one can prove that they are gauge equivalent to real one.
+In particular, we do not complexify any component fields, rather we ``complexify'' gauge orbits.
+Thus, it seems that one can safely forget about imposing the reality condition and work with simpler non-real solutions, provided that one can prove that they are gauge equivalent to real ones.

 Let us now consider the $\la$-expansion of the solution $\Psi_L$ itself.
-At the first order one immediately gets,
+At the first order we obtain the unintegrated vertex operator of the marginal deformation~(\ref{Psi1cdX}), which was our starting point.
+The next order gives,